Debt & Money

 Get the facts

-Factual information on a range of debt related subject from “Bailiffs” to “What happens if you are taken to Court for money you owe” on the Citizens Advice website debt pages
+Factual information on a range of debt related subjects from “Bailiffs” to “What happens if you are taken to Court for money you owe” on the Citizens Advice website debt pages

 Explore Debt Solution Options

 There are several options to help deal with debt problems.
 These include bankruptcy, debt relief orders, debt management plans, administration orders, debt consolidation and Individual Voluntary Arrangements (IVAs).
 Visit the Debt Solutions pages on the Citizens Advice website to see what may help you.

 There are some steps you can take to help yourself deal with debt.
 There is information on the Citizens Advice website to guide you through each process

 Maximise your income with benefit take up if you are entitled